HSLdevcom/jore4/wiki/architecture-meetings.md

     - i.e. we do not need to suggest translation tuples (for e.g. full name and short name) together
     - should have the option to suggest field-specific translations only
     - i.e. only previously used bus stop names would be suggested for a new bus stop's name
+  - => preliminary conclusions regarding different solution options:
+    - => Option 1 does not support the idea of making Jore4 a system which can be used in many global contexts without the need to fork (since supported languages would be hard-coded into the db schema)
+    - => Option 2 is flexible, but does not allow to make any assumptions about the localization data stored (e.g. client bugs / quirks can lead to unusable localization data)
+    - => Option 3 is flexible and allows for a robust DB schema, but does not allow adding translation context information (called 'codeset' in the datamodel sketching document)
+    - => Options 4a and 4b seem to support all requirements.
+Context information can be added as needed in separate columns in the localication table.
+  - => No definite choice can be made yet, since we need to get back to the datamodel sketching document once more to double check the suggestions
+  - => @jschummer will open a slack thread for further discussion / agreeing on a localization option / planning further meetings on the topic

 2022-02-16 Architecture meeting
 -------------------------------